 His stature is not merely a reflection of the successes in Cuba, particularly in the last thirty years, but more notably a consequence of the durability of Cuba as a non-isolationist communist state.
 Cuba has inspired, directly and indirectly, political actions and ideas throughout central and south America, Africa and Asia.
 That inspiration will not be diminished in breadth or intensity following Castro’s death.

 The corrupt international capitalists are always wary of Cuban influence or inspiration.
 Indeed, they are forever fearful of Cuba’s indefatigability as an example of what is possible for people around the world.
-Financial gangsters fear the consequences of that enabling influence most in the countries where, still, international capitalism is based.
+Consequences of Cuba’s enabling influence are feared most in the countries where, still, international capitalism is based.
 Fear is greatest therein because the various democracies (unlike Cuba’s communism) could vote for a political party that enacts communism; people could Vote Communist and change the entire financial system.

 Fear oozes from word, spoken or written by the reactionaries.
 Fidel Castro’s death has, unsurprisingly, perked up interest in him, in Cuba and in both socialism and communism.
 His passing, as a news event, has acted as a catalyst for people to investigate, study and learn about the politics and how they work in practice.
 The fear worming its way through the Western elites is palpable.